 Welcome to the Maine Folque Co-Op website.
 Our mission at the Maine Folque Co-op is to honor Maine's cultural heritage by bringing the generations together through traditional music and dance.

-We've undertaken a variety of projects toward this end over the past couple of years, the most exemplary of which was a collaborative community residency last year which served to spotlight and celebrate Lewiston's French-Canadian roots.
-We look forward to exploring many other ethnic music and dance traditions in the coming months, while continuing to support and encourage Maine's own “indigenous” folk dancing - New England contra dancing - and the music that inspires it.
-Please feel free to explore our website, including our sample Video Clips and Links to media coverage to see some of what we've been up to, and drop us a line if you would like to offer feedback or have ideas for future activities.
+We've undertaken a variety of projects toward this end over the past couple of years, the most exemplary of which was a collaborative community residency during the spring of 2012 which served to spotlight and celebrate Lewiston's French-Canadian roots.
+We look forward to exploring many other ethnic music and dance traditions in the coming months and years, while continuing to support and encourage Maine's own “indigenous” folk dancing - New England contra dancing - and the music that inspires it.
+Please feel free to explore our website, including our sample Video Clips and Links to media coverage to see some of what we've been up to, and drop us a line if you have questions, would like to offer feedback or have ideas for future activities.

 The Great Falls Folk Orchestra